 Children, young people and adults with a learning disability can be vulnerable to abuse or exploitation, however, good education and support can help people with a learning disability make informed choices in order to develop and enjoy positive, healthy and safe relationships.

-The sexual health clinic can provide advice and support and have a range of easy-read information available (link to Learning disability section on SHT).
+The sexual health clinic can provide advice and support and have a range of easy-read information available.

 Pornography is imagery of sexual activity usually viewed to sexually stimulate the viewer.
 Pornography can take the form of magazines, movies, and more widely is viewed as images and video on the internet.